 The best approach is to make family-wide changes in eating and exercise.
 This makes change easier for your child; and often, multiple members of the family can benefit from making healthy changes, too.
 Utilizing different eating and activity plans for each family member can leave some children feeling singled out or isolated, making already difficult lifestyle changes even more so.

 Changing the lifestyle of your family can be challenging.
+Making important lifestyle changes can reduce your child's risk for atherosclerosis while increasing stamina and helping him or her feel healthier and leaner.
 Rest assured that although there are no magic bullets, the clinicians, nurses and nutritionists at Children’s Hospital Boston have lots of experience helping thousands of parents facing the same challenges, and will offer strategies that have helped many other children and teens stick with the program.